-Insider Tip: To enjoy the area, make sure to bring a few dollar bills.
+Insider Tip: To enjoy the area, make sure to bring a few dollar bills ($3 to be exact).
 This small admission fee helps keep the area clean and safe for visitors like you.

 Lake lovers will not want to miss out on Lake Glenville.
 Located between Cullowhee and Cashiers, Lake Glenville offers three waterfalls (accessible by boat), seven islands, and 26 miles of shoreline.
 Rent a pontoon boat from Signal Ridge Marina or boats, kayaks or Sea-Doos from Lakeshore Marina & Sea-Doo Rental, and spend time relaxing, fishing or waterskiing.
 No matter what you choose, you’ll have plenty of room to spread out on the largest lake in the county.
 For the area’s recreational and rental services, click here.

 For something a little less extreme, check out Whiteside Mountain.
 Whiteside offers a 2-mile loop trail wide enough for you to keep a safe distance.
 Known by geologists to be one of the oldest mountains in the world, it also boasts some incredible views atop the highest vertical cliffs in the eastern United States.
 Keep your eyes peeled, as you may glimpse a peregrine falcon soaring overhead or perched along Whiteside’s rocky outcrops during the spring or summer months.

 Rest assured that Jackson County’s hotels, bed and breakfasts, and cozy cabins are keeping you and your family’s safety top of mind.
 Following and exceeding national and state cleaning, sanitation and disinfecting practices and guidelines, you can relax and enjoy your stay without worry.
 Check out all of our lodging options here.
 If camping is more your thing, sleep under the stars at one of our rugged campsites.
 Request a FREE Visitor Guide here or check out our digital version to inspire and help you plan your next trip to the NC Mountains.